kmcelwee/fsi-web-scraping-seminar/seminar-1/examples.md

 question you're trying to answer!)
 1. Analyze your data!
 Build charts to answer your original question.
 Were you wrong?
 That's okay!
 That means you probably had a counter-intuitive result.
-What led you to be
+What led you to have a wrong hypothesis?

 ## Case Study 2: Analyzing Congressional Policy

-You may have a question like "What policy issues does Congresswoman Terri Sewell (D-AL 7th District, Princeton Class of 1986) care about?"
+What policy issues does Congresswoman Terri Sewell (D-AL 7th District, Princeton Class of 1986) care about?
 By scraping her account, we could collect all of her tweets and categorize them by issue [as The Pudding did.](https://congress.pudding.cool/person/RepTerriSewell)

 🏛️ **Questions**